citizenlabsgr/read-first/example-guide-routine.md

 ### Monthly

-* Ask: Is my lead routine *both* sustainable and helpful to others?
+* Ask: Is my guide routine *both* sustainable and helpful to others?
 If not, time to revise!